Sentry Page Protection

 US Dollar Index Weekly charts

+The weekly chart shows the recent trading range since late 2023.
 Price closed the week below the intermediate term trend 20 and 65 week moving averages.

 (Intermediate Term Bearish)